KevinMarquette/kevinmarquette.github.io/_posts/2017-04-30-Powershell-Gherkin-advanced-features.md

 # Quick review

 Take a moment to read the [previous post](../2017-03-17-Powershell-Gherkin-specification-validation).
 The idea is that you write a specification in common business speak consisting of several sentences.
 Each sentence is on its own line and starts with a key works like `Given`,`When`,`Then`,`But` or`And`.
-This would be the `.\copyitem.feature` file
+This would be the `.\copyitem.feature` file.

     Feature: You can copy one file